 In addition, you can read a copy of our Home Selling Checklist for more information about getting your home ready for sale.

 This is also a good time to gather the paperwork that you might need for closing once you've accepted an offer.
-Your sales associate can provide you with a list of these items.
-In addition, your sales associate can also offer referrals for title and escrow services as well as home warranty plans.
+Your sales associate can provide you with a list of these items, as well as referrals for title and escrow services and home warranty plans.

 What should I list my home for?